Disney+ arrives in the US this winter, but a UK release is still weeks away – we take a look at what’s going on.

-On November 12th, Disney launches one of its biggest-ever gambles into the world.
+On November 12th, Disney launched one of its biggest-ever gambles into the world.
 Disney+ is the streaming service it’s launching to wrestle market share from Netflix, and it was the decision to launch it that fuelled the firm’s purchase of Fox for north of $70bn earlier this year.
 The thinking being that if Disney was launching its own streaming service, it was going to need a lot of material to fill it with.
 Fox fitted that bill.

 Why, then, the hold up?
 Well, the answer – in the UK at least – may be something to do with existing deals that Disney has with Sky.